Oswalde History, Family Crest & Coats of Arms

 Another 42 words (3 lines of text) are included under the topic Early Oswalde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Oswalde family to the New World and Oceana
+Migration of the Oswalde family

 European migration to North America began in the mid-17th century and continued unabated until the mid-20th.
 Many Bavarians made the long trip to escape poverty or persecution based on their religious beliefs.
 The chance for tenant farmers to own their own land was also a major drawing card.
 They settled all across the United States in Pennsylvania, Texas, New York, Illinois, and California.
 Many came to Canada also, settling in Ontario and the prairie provinces.
 Analysis of immigration records has shown some of the first Oswaldes to arrive in North America, and among them were: Henry Oswald, who came to Philadelphia in 1732; Carl Oswald arrived in Texas in 1855; Gottlieb Oswald came to Philadelphia, Pa. in 1867; Julius Oswald came to Philadelphia in 1856.